BackofenLab/IntaRNA/README.md

 If lonely (non-stacked) inter-molecular base pairs are of no interest, since they can lead to instable subinteraction when enclosed by two large interior loops, one can disable their prediction using `--outNoLP`.

+For some applications it is needed to ignore dangling end energy contributions that reflect minor stabilizing (stacking) contributions of unpaired bases adjacent to a helix-closing base pair.
+They can be ignored via `--energyNoDangles`.